 Fun Fact: The Mint Julep – a concoction of bourbon, sugar and mint – is the official drink of the Kentucky Derby.
 Meanwhile, the Old Fashioned – made with bourbon, sugar and bitters – is the official drink of Louisville.
 Our recommendation: Try them both when you visit Louisville!

 #12 Place a Bet at Churchill Downs

-Churchill Downs – the racetrack for the famous Kentucky Derby – is a city landmark.
+Churchill Downs – the racetrack for the famous Kentucky Derby – is a top Louisville landmark.
 The racetrack dates to 1875 and the Derby ranks as the longest continuously running sports event in the USA.

-The Kentucky Derby – a festive event of fabulously large hats and heaps of debauchery with a two-minute horse race – takes place the first Saturday in May.
+The Kentucky Derby – a festive occasion of fabulously large hats and heaps of debauchery with a two-minute horse race – takes place the first Saturday in May.

 However, the Derby isn’t the only time to visit Churchill Downs.
 In fact, visiting Churchill Downs should be on your Louisville to do list any time of year!
-Churchill Downs visitors can wager a bet on live horse races and simulcast events – and even tour the track facilities on certain days.
+Visitors can wager a bet on live horse races and other simulcast events – and even tour the Churchill Downs track facilities on certain days.